-Whether you’re a new Spanish teacher looking for your first teaching job, a mom returning to the classroom after staying home with your kids, or a veteran teacher looking for a new position, these tips and prep questions will help ace your next teaching interview.
+Whether you’re a new Spanish teacher looking for your first teaching job, a mom returning to the classroom after staying home with your kids, or a veteran teacher looking for a new position, these tips and teacher interview questions will help ace your next teaching interview.

 Dressy teacher clothes that look neat and professional or a nice suit.
 If it’s cold, a dressy jacket on top.